mayur2707designer/blog/Best App Design Practices 2020 and Images for All The Blogs.md

 # Best App Design Practices 2020 and Images for All The Blogs

 ------------
-### Optimal mobile app design is design that does not require users to think much and focuses on emotions, motivations, and needs.Why You Should Care: The Importance of Mobile App Design In 2020
+### Optimal mobile app design is design that does not require users to think much and focuses on emotions, motivations and needs.
+### Why You Should Care: The Importance of Mobile App Design In 2020

-##### Nowadays, everyone is looking for valuable information, so it's become much harder to create attention-grabbing products.
+#### Nowadays, everyone is looking for valuable information, so it's become much harder to create attention-grabbing products.
 Though, your product may be valuable, but if it is difficult to use, nobody will waste time on to find app flow.
 Modern design should reflect the latest tech innovations.

-###Best Practices in Mobile App Design in 2020
+### Best Practices in Mobile App Design in 2020

 #### 1. Animations and Microinteractions
 Using micro interaction you are enabling user to get interact with app.
 It grab the attention directly and we don't need to add a extra text or anything